Aylorian/Search-and-Destroy-1.3.5/STATEMENT ON BEING FROZEN.md

 issues at all.

-- Unless details, evidence, and/or reasoning are provided, then any claim that S&D is unsafe, and/or any comment like "I wouldn't trust code written by a frozen player" is a scare tactic (and a rather transparent one, at that) intended to discourage people from using S&D and should be disregarded accordingly.
-I guess if you can't convince people it's a bot then scaring them into thinking it's malware is a logical next step, but it isn't malware any more than it's a bot.
+- Unless details, evidence, and/or reasoning are provided, then any claim that S&D is unsafe, and/or any comment like "I wouldn't trust code written by a frozen player" is a scare tactic (a rather transparent one, at that) intended to discourage people from using S&D and these comments should be disregarded accordingly.
+I guess if you can't convince people it's a bot then scaring them into thinking it's malware is a logical next step.
+Unfortunately, examining the code will show that S&D isn't malware any more than it's a bot.
 If anyone believes otherwise, it's on them to prove it.
 I won't be holding my breath, though.

-- I very likely won't update S&D while frozen because of the difficulty with testing that it causes.
-I won't be lurking on an alt or talking to anyone in-game while frozen — I feel it would be inappropriate given the circumstances.
-S&D 1.3.5 should be pretty stable at this point, with most of the GUI and other list/display related glitches and crashes fixed.
+- I very likely won't update S&D while frozen because of the difficulty with testing anything.
+I won't be lurking on an alt or talking to anyone in-game while frozen — I think it would be problematic given the circumstances.
+That being said, S&D 1.3.5 should be pretty stable at this point, with most of the GUI and other list/display related glitches and crashes fixed.
 I'm sure it can still crash in other ways, but if it does, it's due to a coding error (bug) and not because S&D is doing something to your computer (as certain implementors would have you believe).

-- I sincerely regret any user inconvenience that my being frozen has caused, and look forward to continuing active work on S&D when I return.
-In the meantime, any questions, concerns, comments, or other messages should be directed to my email, which can be found in my in-game finger info.
+I sincerely regret any user inconvenience that my being frozen has caused, and look forward to continuing active work on S&D when I return.
+I hope this clears up any concerns or worries that anyone might have, given the comments that have been made In the meantime, any questions, concerns, comments, or other messages should be directed to my email, which can be found in my in-game finger info.
 See you all August 10.